polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/02 - API I.md

 section - Hence the last parts of the Hyper IDE folder which is called _"Hyper IDE"_.

-As the main landing page for the help system is launched, it will raise all Active Events that are named **[desktop.help-files.xxx]**, where _"xxx"_ is some piece of string you choose yourself, and expect these events to return a path to some folder.
-These folders will be listed on the main _"index.hl"_ file, and allows you to create your own help extension files.
+As the main landing page for the help system is launched, it will raise all Active Events that are named **[desktop.help-files.xxx]**, where _"xxx"_ is some piece of string unique to your module, and expect these events to return a path to some folder.
+These folders will be listed on the main _"index.hl"_ file, and allows you to create your own help extension files, and have the folder to your own help files displayed at the landing page for the help system.

 If you launch the help system from within Hyper IDE, you will see that it features two additional buttons - A _"pencil"_ button, that allows the user to edit the file directly, by clicking that pencil icon - And a _"refresh"_ button, which allows you to reload the help file, once it has been edited.
 This allows the end user to add his own comments and such, directly to the help files themselves, and facilitates for a highly interactive help system.

+**Notice**, if you edit any of the help files, you'll loose your changes if you upgrade Phosphorus Five.

 #### Creating your own help files